Ahh, deep restorative sleep! What relief!

 We all know how much better we feel after a good night’s sleep.
 But what happens when we are woken up throughout the night by disturbing nightmares and unsettling dreams?
 Are we prepared with strategies for getting back to sleep or for addressing upsetting dream content when it surfaces?
 What about repetitive nightmares that keep coming back?
 How are we to deal with them?
 Well, today’s show looks at sleep interventions, as well as dream and nightmare strategies.

-- LISTEN LATER: Bear Psychology Podcast on Apple Podcasts
+- LISTEN HERE: Bear Psychology Podcast on Apple Podcasts

-We will discuss sleep, dreams and nightmares along with various approaches to help you manage sleep struggles in this month’s Realityradio101.com program.
+We discuss sleep, dreams and nightmares along with various approaches to help you manage sleep struggles.

 I love this topic as it gives you the skills for looking closely at what surfaces through the dream content and what makes it so interesting and meaningful in your own healing journey.